Hoping to use VideoAsk with your favorite app? Use Zapier to connect VideoAsk to thousands of other web services.

 With the connection setup above, each time you receive a response or reply to your videoask, the trigger you defined will happen.

-But what if I only want the trigger to happen if a respondent gives me a specific answer to a single step of my videoask?
+But what if you only want the trigger to happen if a respondent gives a specific answer to a single step of your videoask?
 This is where zap filters step in!

-In our example, the third step of our videoask is where respondents have the option to hop on a live call if they state they have headaches on a daily or weekly basis.
-While we care about their responses to other steps of our videoask, we only want to be notified on Slack if someone gets to step 3 and has the option to call us on VideoAsk.
+In our example, the second step of our videoask uses a multiple-choice answer type where respondents have the answer choices: "Daily", "1x a week", and "A few times a month".
+While we care about their responses to other steps of our videoask, we only want to be notified on Slack if someone gets to step 2 and has selected the answer choice "Daily" or "1x a week".